jordi-fontan/LearnQueJava-Core---Professional-Certificate-/c4-JavaClassLibrary/m2-Collections/readme.md

 > Related to these, there's also `Iterable` from java.lang.
 > `Collection` implements `Iterable `, `Map` does not

+---

 ### Slide 6 : The Collection Interface

-* T
-*
-* here are 3 Abstract classes than implements Collection.
+* There are 3 Abstract classes than implements Collection.
   These are just abstract classes that group commom methods
     * AbstractCollection
       * AbstractList